 Develop your communication skills

-Being excessively angry and aggressive can get in the way of communicating your feelings effectively.
+Being excessively angry and aggressive can get in the way of communicating your feelings and thoughts effectively.
 People may focus on your anger, and find it hard to listen to what you're saying.
 On the other hand, if you are able to express your anger by talking in an assertive, respectful way about what has made you angry, then you're more likely to be understood by others.

 Being assertive means standing up for yourself while still respecting other people and their opinions.
 It can: